 It Began as a Passion

-SUNSHINE'S SKILLS AND DRILLS FOOTBALL CLINIC is a passion project created by football fanatic Connor Sherman.
+Sunshine's Skills and Drills Football Clinic for Children with Special Needs is a passion project created by football fanatic Connor Sherman.
 He loves playing football and believes every kid should have the opportunity to play the sport.

 Loving sports, Connor immediately knew his passion project had to somehow involve football or baseball.
 After brainstorming a few different project ideas, he came up with the idea of holding a football clinic for kids with special needs.
 Both Mrs. Gray and Connor's parents agreed this was an ambitious project, but they were determined to assist him in making it a reality.

-Through the help of Brian Rochon, a Pioneer middle school social studies teacher and high school football coach, Connor's passion project quickly came to fruition in the summer of 2014.
+Through the help of Brian Rochon, a Pioneer middle school social studies teacher and high school football coach, Connor's Passion Project quickly came to fruition in the summer of 2014.
 Coaches from Plymouth High School's football program guided participants through non-contact football drills.
 Additionally, each participant had a high school football player by their side offering assistance and encouragement.

 Loving sports, Connor immediately knew his passion project had to somehow involve football or baseball.
 After brainstorming a few different project ideas, he came up with the idea of holding a football clinic for kids with special needs.
 Both Mrs. Gray and Connor's parents agreed this was an ambitious project, but they were determined to assist him in making it a reality.

-Through the help of Brian Rochon, a Pioneer middle school social studies teacher and high school football coach, Connor's passion project quickly came to fruition in the summer of 2014.
+Through the help of Brian Rochon, a Pioneer middle school social studies teacher and high school football coach, Connor's Passion Project quickly came to fruition in the summer of 2014.
 Coaches from Plymouth High School's football program guided participants through non-contact football drills.
 Additionally, each participant had a high school football player by their side offering assistance and encouragement.